-The final chapter of Daniel is by far the shortest of the book with only 13 verses.2 However, it is an important chapter, if for no other reason, because it is the last and culminating chapter. a primary rule of biblical exegesis and hermeneutics is that one should not study or interpret any passage of scripture in isolation, but in both immediate and remote context.
-The importance of this principle is no more clearly demonstrated than in the study of
+This final chapter of Daniel is by far the shortest of the book with only 13 verses.
+However, it is an important chapter, if for no other reason, because it is the last-the culminating chapter.
+A primary rule of Biblical exegesis and hermeneutics is that one should not study any passage of Scripture in isolation, but in context.
+The importance of this principle is no more clearly demonstrated than in the study of Daniel 12.1 Indeed, this chapter is but the continuation and conclusion of the vision begun at chapter 10, verse 1.
+It is difficult to imagine the basis on which Hugo, in the thirteenth century, made his beginning point for Chapter 12.
+Butler is correct in observing as follows:

-Daniel 12.
-Indeed, this chapter is but the continuation and conclusion of the vision begun at chapter 10, verse 1.
-It is difficult to imagine the basis on which Hugo, the thirteenth century Old Testament chapter-divider, made his beginning point for chapter 12.
+If the reader would disregard, momentarily, the imposed chapter and verse divisions, and read chapters 10 through 12 as one unit, he would readily observe the continuity of purpose.2

-Butler is correct in observing as follows: "If the reader would disregard, momentarily, the imposed chapter and verse divisions, and read chapters 10 through 12 as one unit, he would readily observe the continuity of purpose" (450).
-McGuiggan does not even attempt to outline or deal with chapter 12 apart from chapters 10 and 11 (157-184).
-This faulty chapter division is especially apparent concerning 12:1-4.
-A far more logical beginning for chapter 12 would have been with our present verse 5, leaving verses 1-4 as part of chapter 11.
+McGuiggan does not even attempt to outline or deal with Chapter 12 apart from Chapters 10 and 11.3 This improper division is especially true concerning 12:1-4.
+A far more logical beginning for Chapter 12 would have been with our present 12:5, leaving verses 1-4 as part of chapter 11.
 This will be readily observable when we begin the exegesis of the text.
-The exposition of chapters 10 and 11 are not within the purview of this exposition.
-However, it will be necessary to review those chapters to some extent (especially the closing section of chapter 11) in order to establish the basis of our comments on chapter 12.
+Although the exposition of Chapters 10 and 11 have been supplied by other writers, it will be necessary to review those chapters to some extent- especially the closing section of chapter 11-to establish the basis for our comments on Chapter 12.

-I have outlined this chapter as follows:
+I have outlined the chapter as follows:

-- The conclusion of the vision given Daniel by the marvelous (angelic) messenger (see 10:5-6) concerning the future of God's people (vv.
-1-4). - 2.
+- I. The conclusion of the vision given Daniel by the marvelous (angelic) messenger (see 10:5-6) concerning the future of God's people (vv.
+1-4). - II.
 Two other persons (likely angels) converse with the messenger (vv.
-5-7) - 3.
-Daniel asks the messenger for further information about the outcome of the vision and is given a few additional details (vv.
-8-12). - 4.
-The messenger tells Daniel to go his way with words of assurance for his future (v.
+5-7). - III.
+Daniel asks the messenger about the outcome of the details of the vision and is given a few additional details (vv.
+8-12). - IV.
+Daniel is told to go his way with words of assurance for his future (v.
 13).

-One more comment before diving into Daniel 12: I freely admit that I have been unable to find any approach to this interesting, yet difficult, chapter that is free of all problems.
+One more comment as we begin our study: I freely admit that I have been unable to find any approach to this interesting, yet difficult, chapter, that is free of all problems.
 I have chosen the one that seems most satisfying to me.
-There is room for others to hold a divergent view as long as said view does not involve any contradiction of truths clearly taught elsewhere in the Scriptures.
+I freely grant the right of others to hold a divergent view as long as said view does not involve a contradiction of explicitly stated truths.
 Now, let us study the text of this important chapter.